rmiessle/timeline-demo/plan.md

 When you create your TimelineJS timeline, there are additional options you can set, such as the fonts for the text, if you want the timeline on the top or bottom, if you want to start from the end of the timeline, etc.

 ## Part 3: Creating a TimelineJS Timeline
 TimelineJS uses Google Sheets to create timelines.
-One way to do this is to copy the [TimelineJS Google Sheet template](https://docs.google.com/spreadsheets/d/1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ/copy) from the TimelineJS website, fill it out, publish it to the web, and then copy and paste the link to the Sheet into their timeline creation tool.
+The best way to do this is to copy the [TimelineJS Google Sheet template](https://docs.google.com/spreadsheets/d/1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ/copy) from the TimelineJS website, fill it out, publish it to the web, and then copy and paste the link to the Sheet into their timeline creation tool.

 [Example Google Sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vTqQ6jAd56IZcis1yZ2tFC0QZxL851FUsmO6D2sAeQK9LqDhhAOJKamKC_S9ip3jWm7_vfyGBdD7rFW/pubhtml)